wakinyanzi/resilience-rare-hydrologic-events-management-innovation-summit-2025__15/documentation/group-notes.md

   - fire: soil moisture -- unsure how to estimate.

 ## Goals
-Short term
+Time frame

-- during this workshop
+- Short term: during this workshop--getting basics in one day

-Long term

-- proposal
+- Long term: WG proposal by Nov 21

+Coding / Tasks

+- AI tool from Tyson
+- python or R code individual efforts

+Team member goals

+- career advancement
+- win-win use of code or results

 ## Draft AI Task using Claude and MCP
 **_This comes from Brian and Jason discussion with Tyson about using